 This type of fake focus is pretty easy to spot because it occurs as people in leadership say one thing and do another.
 They simply don’t walk the talk.

-It is often easier to react and respond to things that happen in the moment than to stop and think about what we are about to say or commit to.
-So, we make commitments or declarations that we may not be able to keep or that aren’t realistic.
+It is often easier to react and respond to things that happen at the moment than to stop and think about what we are about to say or commit to.
+So, we make commitments or declarations that we may not be able to keep or that isn’t realistic.
 Others tend to “think out loud” and say things that they really don’t have any intention of doing–they are just exploring possibilities.
-The problem comes when those who hear what the manager says takes it at face value.
+The problem comes when those who hear what the manager says take it at face value.
 Unfortunately, this type of behavior results in mistrust by those with whom you work on a daily basis.
 Taking a minute to think through what you will commit to beforehand can have a huge impact on the quality of your leadership and how others view your reliability.

 Let’s suppose a leader verbally expresses support for a new company initiative, but then fails to support that program with his or her behavior.
 This leader may complain about having to do more, or critically ascribe the lack of results to the new plan.
 The misalignment between what one thinks and what one actually does speaks louder than anything this leader ever said.
 Actions are more important than words.
 Our actions are indications of our focus.

 It is easy to state that you want people to be more collaborative within their teams for the sake of improving problem-solving and the quality of solutions.
-But when the heat is on, the focus may turn to meeting a deadline at any cost, rather than the actual quality of the results.
+But when the heat is on, the focus may turn to meet a deadline at any cost, rather than the actual quality of the results.
 If the goal is to have people work together and use their best thinking to truly create superior results, but that goal is supplanted by the need for results, this fake focus will result in missing the goal.
 Fake focus occurs when we commit to one thing while demanding something entirely different.

 Organizational Fake Focus